ozwolf-software/dropwizard-raml/_docs/DocumentingYourService.md

 If no `@RamlRequests` annotation is found on a method with a request parameter associated with it, a generation error will occur.

+At this point in time, the generator will not auto-discover request body POJO's and generate documentation.

 ### Responses

 Documenting responses for a resource method is best achieved through the `@RamlResponses` annotation, which takes one or many `@RamlResponse` annotations.
 If however this annotation isn't present, the generation process will assume a `200 OK` response code and try to generate a response definition from a combination of then `@Produces` annotation (defaulting to `application/json` if not present) and the return type.

-If the return type of the method is a Jackson-annotated object with a `@RamlExample` annotation present, it will create schemas and examples automatically.
+If the return type of the method is a Jackson-annotated object, then the generator will automatically create a schema for JSON payloads.
+If the return type has a static `@RamlExample` method present, it will create an example automatically.

 The `@RamlResponses` annotation allows better control over defining the status codes being returned.

+#### XML Schemas

+At present, it is not possible to generate XSD documents automatically from Jackson-annotated classes.
+You will need to use the `schema` property on the `@RamlBody` annotation to provide a manual XSD document.